clivekahn/hello-world/README.md

 this is number 2
-how will i make sence or complete reorganization?
+how will i make sense or complete reorganization?
 # hello-world -
 ## new header 2
 starter